Machine Relations

 Do I need an academic affiliation to publish in HBR?

 No. HBR publishes executives, founders, and practitioners regularly.
-The editorial guidelines state explicitly that you don't need to be well-known to contribute.
-What you need is demonstrated expertise in the topic you're writing about.
+The editorial guidelines state explicitly that you do not need to be well-known to contribute.
+What you need is demonstrated expertise in the topic you are writing about.
 Many of HBR's most-read pieces are from practitioners with no academic affiliation.

 How long does a typical HBR pitch take to get a response?

-HBR's guidelines state they cannot respond to every unsolicited proposal, which means some submissions receive no response.
+HBR cannot respond to every unsolicited proposal, which means some submissions receive no response.
 When a pitch does advance, the process from initial response to publication is typically six to twelve months.
 For pitches that go through multiple revision stages, it can be longer.
-The absence of a response doesn't mean rejection; it often means the volume of submissions prevented a reply.
+The absence of a response does not mean rejection; it often means the volume of submissions prevented a reply.

 Can I pitch the same idea to HBR and other publications simultaneously?

-HBR's guidelines say they don't publish pieces that have appeared elsewhere.
-This means you should not simultaneously publish or distribute the same article content before the HBR piece is live.
-Pitching an idea concept to multiple publications before any piece is written is a grayer area, but HBR does expect that any piece they develop with you is original to them.
-If you're uncertain, ask the editor directly when the pitch advances.
+HBR does not publish pieces that have appeared elsewhere.
+You should not simultaneously publish or distribute the same article content before the HBR piece is live.
+Pitching an idea concept to multiple publications before any piece is written is a grayer area, but HBR expects that any piece they develop with you is original to them.
+If uncertain, ask the editor directly when the pitch advances.

 Does HBR have a paid placement option?

+HBR editorial placements are not available for purchase.
 HBR does publish sponsored content and partner content, which is clearly labeled.
-Editorial placements — the kind that carry full credibility with AI engines and human readers — are not available for purchase.
-They go through the standard proposal and editorial process.
+Editorial placements — the kind that carry full credibility with AI engines and human readers — go through the standard proposal and editorial process.
 Anyone offering "guaranteed HBR placement" for a fee is not describing editorial coverage.

 The earned media case for HBR in 2026